-- Income related Employment and Support Allowance
+- income-related Employment and Support Allowance (ESA)

-- are looked after by their Local Authority
+- are looked after by a local authority

-- have left care through special guardianship or an adoption or residence order
+- have left care under an adoption order, special guardianship order or a child arrangements order

 You can not apply via the portal where the eligibility is not related to income.
 When this is the case, please contact Gateshead Family Information Service using the contact details below.